Bắc Ninh

-During the Lý and Trần dynasties, it belonged to lộ Bắc Ninh; it belonged to thừa tuyên Kinh Bắc (Note: Kinh Bắc garrison.) under the Lê dynasty and then changed into trấn Kinh Bắc and Bắc Ninh.
-Under Emperor Minh Mạng of the Nguyễn dynasty, it was renamed Bắc Ninh province in 1831.

-During the Democratic Republic of Vietnam, Bắc Ninh province and the neighboring Bắc Giang province were united as Hà Bắc province on 27 October 1962.

-However, under the Socialist Republic of Vietnam, on 6 November 1996 at the 10th Session of the 9th National Congress, Hà Bắc province was separated into two provinces, Bắc Ninh and Bắc Giang.
-The administrative system of Bắc Ninh province has operated since 1 January 1997.

-Geography

-Topography

-Bắc Ninh has a rather even and flat terrain, mainly sloping from north to south and west to east, causing currents to flow down into the Đuống and Thái Bình Rivers.
-Field areas are 3-7m high and hill and mountain areas are 300-400m high above sea level.
-Its hills and mountains only make up 0.53 per cent of its natural area, mainly in the two districts of Quế Võ and Tiên Du.
-Also, there are shallow depressions along dykes under the districts of Gia Bình, Lương Tài, Quế Võ and Yên Phong.

-Natural resources

-The province's total natural land area is 822.7 km^{2}, in which agricultural land, forestry land, specialized and residential land and unused land account for 54%, 0.7%, 31% and 14.3% respectively.
-The province's mineral reserve is limited: mainly construction materials such as clay in Quế Võ and Tiên Du, sandstone in Thị Cầu, Vũ Ninh, Bắc Ninh town and peat in Yên Phong.

 Climate

-Bắc Ninh features a warm humid subtropical climate (Köppen Cwa) with plentiful precipitation.
-Bắc Ninh is located in a tropical monsoon region.
+Bắc Ninh features a warm humid subtropical climate (Köppen Cwa).
+It is located in a tropical monsoon region.
 The annual average temperature is 24 °C. The highest is 30 °C in July; the lowest is 6 °C in January.
-The province experiences the typical climate of northern Vietnam, where summers are hot and humid, and winters are, by national standards, relatively cold and dry.
+The city experiences the typical climate of northern Vietnam, where summers are hot and humid, and winters are, by national standards, relatively cold and dry.
 Summers, lasting from May to September, are hot and humid, receiving the majority of the annual 1680 mm of rainfall.
 The winters, lasting from November to March, are relatively mild, dry (in the first half) or humid (in the second half), while spring (April) can bring light rains.
 Autumn (October) is the best time of the year in terms of weather.
 The average annual sunshine is 1,530-1,776 hours, while the relative humidity is 79%.